python/cpython/Doc/library/asyncio-dev.rst

 ----------------------------------------

-When a coroutine function is called and its result is not passed to :func:`ensure_future`, :meth:`asyncio.create_task`, or to the :meth:`loop.create_task` method, the execution of the coroutine object will never be scheduled which is probably a bug.
-:ref:`Enable the debug mode of asyncio <asyncio-debug-mode>` to :ref:`log a warning <asyncio-logger>` to detect it.
+When a coroutine function is called and its result is not passed to :meth:`asyncio.create_task` the execution of the coroutine object will never be scheduled which is probably a bug.
+Using `asyncio.create_task` is preferred to the low level :func:`ensure_future` and :meth:`loop.create_task` methods. :ref:`Enable the debug mode of asyncio <asyncio-debug-mode>` to :ref:`log a warning <asyncio-logger>` to detect it.

 Example with the bug::